tidyverts/fabletools/cran-comments.md

 0 errors | 0 warnings | 0 notes

+Passing checks requires v0.2.1 of the suggested package fable, which has been submitted to CRAN.
+This is due to upstream changes in the tsibble package, which has broken a fabletools example which used fable as a suggested package.
+If an older version of fable is used for checking fabletools, this error will occur:
+> `levels.yearquarter()` not supported.

 ## revdep checks

 All revdeps have been checked.
-All changes to worse (in fpp3 and feasts) are due to upstream changes in tsibble v0.9.0, and have fixed versions ready for submission.
+All changes to worse are due to upstream changes in tsibble v0.9.0 and dplyr v1.0.0.
+These packages have fixed versions ready for submission once fabletools is accepted.